[supported by the Piper Global Health Fund]

 The Resident Initiative in Global Health at Tulane (RIGHT) program will provide skills and training to residents interested in a career path in global health.
 By offering opportunities for residents to expand their medical knowledge and experience internationally, the program aims to add to the community of ethically-guided advocates for evidence-based holistic approaches to equitable care, locally and abroad.

-Our doctors are featured in the publications below and on YouTube.
-Click on the items below to learn more.
+Our doctors are featured on YouTube and in the Publications below.
+Click on the items below to learn more!

 Dr. Anjali Niyogi Talks About International Health on YouTube

 - Aoun, E., Colon-Rivera, H., Malone, P., Teverbaugh, L. (2017, May).
 “The Use of Medication-Assisted Treatment and Behavioral Strategies to Treat Adolescents with SUDs”.
 Workshop presentation at American Psychiatric Association Annual Meeting.
 San Diego, CA.

 - Gordon K., Teverbaugh L.A.
 "Human Trafficking."
 (2016, November) Presentation at Black Psychiatrists of America Annual Transcultural Conference.

 - Nassau, Bahamas.
 Gleason, M.M. & Teverbaugh, L.A.
 (2016).
 Updates in pediatric preschool psychopharmacologic treatment. in J. Luby (Ed.), Handbook of Preschool Mental Health: Development, Disorders, and Treatment.
 Guilford Press.